 In Norway they take the baling process one step further and wrap the bales in a white plastic.
 They call them “tractor eggs”.
 For those who understand the baling process, the bundles are drier when baled and are treated with a chemical to keep them from smoldering and starting to burn internally after they are wrapped.
 People have used straw for more hands-on activities such as plaiting for things like hats, marquetry on objects, braiding for baskets or decoration.
-Today we also think of corn dollies as cute holiday ornaments.
-However, they served a much more important role in pagan cultures.
+Today we also think of corn dollies as cute holiday ornaments, but they served a much more important role in pagan cultures.
 The word “corn” encompasses all forms of grain in many parts of the world.
 There was a spirit connected to the corn and it lived in the crop.
 When the crop was harvested the spirit had no where to live.
 If it became homeless it might not return to oversee the next year’s crop.
 So, the farmer carefully harvested the last portion of the crop preserving both the seed pods and stalk as this is where they believed the corn spirit lived.
 Many cultures created idols out of that last bit of harvested grain.
 Often the idols represented “mothers” or “old woman” but they did not necessarily look like a person.
-Here is the one I made in my straw weaving class.
+Here is one made in a straw weaving class.
 These creations were taken into the home and often prominently displayed.
 When the new crop was planted the idol was either plowed back into the field or the seed pods harvested and added to the seeds being planted.
 This insured the spirit of the field returned to oversee the new crop.
 Over time various cultures expanded on this practice so that straw gifts were given as good luck tokens for fertility or a blessed home.
 Industrialization has taken a toll on needlearts as we have discussed before.
 The invention of mechanized harvest equipment and the genetic altering of grain to shorten the stalks almost led to the extinction of straw weaving in the mid-1900’s.
 Due to efforts of a few people in England, the United States, and Belarus, this art form is alive and thriving today!
 Straw art has evolved into three main categories – weaving/plaiting, marquetry, and Swiss straw embroidery.
 Marquetry is like wood inlay.
 The straw strips are flattened and sometimes dyed.
 Then strips can be put together to create large pieces.
 Martha Stewart has a project on line to create a picture frame with strips of straw.
 Or little pieces of straw are cut and put in place like a mosaic to create elaborate designs and pictures.
 Here is an example found in the book: Decorative Straw Craft by Barbara Fitch.
 This book is available from used book sellers.

 Traditional straw weaving has many different types of braids, plaits, and variations.
 Swiss Straw Art is embroidery and embellishment with straw.
 It gets its name because it was primarily done in Switzerland particularly in Wohlen.
 The first Swiss straw trading company began in 1787.
 This company had a very long and profitable life, finally closing in 1991!
 Descendants from the original founder, Jacob Isler, helped found the Wohlen Straw Museum that preserves the history of this unique art form.
 The closest technique that is similar is Victorian Hair Work where lengths of hair are intricately woven into flowers, leaves, and other 3-D elements.
 Here is an example of this style of Swiss straw work.
 One of the most popular elements is called “spreuers” which are leaf shapes.
 These are made using a very specialized tool-a dog comb!
 First, you have to recreate the flat strips.
 Straw is actually hollow so you need to split the stalk.
 You can do this with a craft knife, but it is so much easier to use a special tool called a splitter.
 Once you get a bunch of strips cut, you are ready to begin.
-I found a great origami site that shows you how to make some of these leaves with paper strips.
+This great origami site shows you how to make some of these leaves with paper strips.

 We hope this guide makes your stitching easier and more enjoyable!